 The far north is where many of Vietnam’s 54 ethnic minorities live.
 We’ll visit a number of villages during our travels.

 Hue is a centre of so much of Vietnam’s modern history – The Nguyen Dynasty, Buddhism, colonialism, Catholicism and bloody battles have all left marks.

 From Hue head south to explore the Champa empire, the civilisation that ruled much of southern and central Vietnam for centuries, before travelling to the trading town of Hoi An.

 There’s no missing Vietnam’s extraordinary story of progress and recovery in Saigon.
 The former capital of the US-backed South Vietnamese government endured rigid communist control after the war, and has spent three decades making up for lost time.
-There are too many motorbikes, too many cars, a booming population and a growing signs of a city facing liveability pressures.
-But its youthful energy, spirit and entrepreneurial culture make it a magnet people from all over Vietnam seeking opportunity.
+There are too many motorbikes, too many cars, a booming population and a city facing the liveability pressures of rapid development.
+But youthful energy, spirit and entrepreneurial culture make Saigon a magnet for people from all over Vietnam seeking opportunity.

 From history, culture, language, down to every day experiences with people he has encountered, few foreigners have Mark’s knowledge and insights.

 2018 will mark 25 years since Mark first led a tour through Vietnam in 1993.

 Mark was born in Sydney Australia and studied English Literature, History and Communications.
 He was profiled by the New York Times here.